dotnet/orleans/Runtime-Implementation-Details/Consul-Deployment.md

 This is displayed simply due to lack of focus on testing when running in a Windows environment and not because of any actual known issues.
 Read the [discussion here](https://groups.google.com/forum/#!topic/consul-tool/DvXYgZtUZyU) before deciding if Consul is the right choice for you.

-##Potential Development
+##Potential Future Enhanecements

 1) Prove that the Consul KV replication project is able to support an Orleans cluster in a WAN environment between multiple Consul datacenters.

 2) Implement the Reminder Table in Consul.

-3) Implement the Extended Protocol.
-The team behind Consul do plan on implementing atomic operations, once this functionality is available it will be possible to remove the limitations in the provider.
+3) Implement the Extended Membership Protocol.
+The team behind Consul does plan on implementing atomic operations, once this functionality is available it will be possible to remove the limitations in the provider.